IBM/BluePic/README.md

 BluePic is a photo and image sharing sample application that allows you to take photos and share them with other BluePic users.
 This sample application demonstrates how to leverage, in a mobile iOS 10 application, a Kitura-based server application written in Swift.

 BluePic takes advantage of Swift in a typical iOS client setting, but also on the server-side using the new Swift web framework and HTTP Server, Kitura.
-An interesting feature of Bluepic, is the way it handles photos on the server.
+An interesting feature of BluePic, is the way it handles photos on the server.
 When an image is posted, it's data is recorded in Cloudant and the image binary is stored in Object Storage.
 From there, an [Cloud Functions](http://www.ibm.com/cloud-computing/bluemix/openwhisk/) sequence is invoked causing weather data like temperature and current condition (e.g. sunny, cloudy, etc.) to be calculated based on the location an image was uploaded from.
 Watson Visual Recognition is also used in the Cloud Functions sequence to analyze the image and extract text tags based on the content of the image.
 A push notification is finally sent to the user, informing them their image has been processed and now includes weather and tag data.

 *Read this in other languages: [한국어](README-ko.md).*